 - Will try to accommodate others if necessary.

 Scout Road Primary Academy

 - Link to latest ofsted inspection report

 - Inspection history

-Inspection History Inspection Date Inspection type Inspection Outcome 23/07/2019 Inspection (Early Years Register) Inadequate
+Inspection History Inspection Date Inspection type Inspection Outcome 03/01/2020 Re-inspection (Early Years Register) Inadequate

 Local Offer Response